 A new wealth tax on property

-If you have a share in a Portuguese property worth over €600,000 – either through joint or sole ownership – you will be liable for the new wealth tax – the ‘Adicional Imposto Municipal Sobre Imóveis’ (AIMI).
-This is charged at 0.3% each year, regardless of where you are resident.
+If you have a share in Portuguese properties worth over €600,000 – either through joint or sole ownership – you will be liable for the new wealth tax – the ‘Adicional Imposto Municipal Sobre Imóveis’ (AIMI).
+This is charged at up to 1% each year, regardless of where you are resident.

 There is some relief with a €600,000 allowance per person, deducted from the value of all their Portuguese properties.
 So if, say, you and your partner jointly own one Portuguese home, the property will only attract wealth tax if it is worth over €1.2 million, and then only on the value above this.
 On the other hand, someone owning three properties worth €500,000 each would be liable for wealth tax on €900,000 – the properties’ combined value minus the individual allowance.

 In any case, all Portuguese properties will remain subject to ‘Imposto Municipal Sobre Imóveis’ (IMI) – the Portuguese equivalent of UK council tax – of between 0.3% and 0.8%.